Terrain prickliness: theoretical grounds for high complexity viewsheds: Introduction

-We start by observing that, essentially, the prickliness considers all possible {\em directions} in which the number of peaks are counted, and we can, in fact, provide an alternative definition that will be helpful in our analysis of the concept.
+We start by observing that, essentially, the prickliness considers all possible {\em directions} in which the number of local maxima are counted.
 Let $\vec v$ be a vector in $\mathbb{R}^3$.
-Let $\pi_{\vec v} (T)$ be the number of internal and convex vertices of $T$ that are local maxima of $T$ in direction $\vec v$; that is, the number of internal and convex vertices of $T$ for which the local neighborhood does not extend further than that vertex in direction $\vec v$.
+Let $\pi_{\vec v} (T)$ be the number of internal and convex vertices of $T$ that are local maxima of $T$ in direction $\vec v$.
+Then, $\pi(T) = \max_{\vec v} \pi_{\vec v} (T)$ (see See Section~\ref{sec:prelim} for a proof).